 Watch this Video to Make your Healthy aahara( Food) choices and Eating plan

 The key here is to have low glycemic foods.
-Eg. Whole-grain breads, oatmeal (slow-cooked), all bran cereals, converted or parboiled rice, brown rice, pumpernickel bread, pasta, all beans, peas, lentils, apples, oranges, tomato juice, sweet potatoes, carrots, broccoli, cauliflower, peaches, pears, grapefruit, oranges, sweet corn, dark leafy green vegetables, popcorn, marmalade, skim or 1 % milk, low fat milk, yogurt and soy milk.
+Eg. Whole-grain bread, oatmeal (slow-cooked), all bran cereals, converted or parboiled rice, brown rice, pumpernickel bread, pasta, all beans, peas, lentils, apples, oranges, tomato juice, sweet potatoes, carrots, broccoli, cauliflower, peaches, pears, grapefruit, oranges, sweet corn, dark leafy green vegetables, popcorn, marmalade, skim or 1 % milk, low-fat milk, yogurt, and soy milk.

 Watch this Video to Understand Myths Surrounding Diabetic Diet